dmkarthiksrini/Critical_Data_Analysis/README.md

   * based on the previous sections suggest improvements to your model
 * Extension work
   * Model the likelihood of a property being furnished (using the is_furnished variable provided)

+## How it was done

+* We used **Linear Regression** model for the property price and critiqued the model using relevant diagnostics
+* For the likelihood of property being furnished , we build a model based on the **Logistic Regression**